 Hockey Canada invited Christian to the last round of the selection camp.

-While on a team bus to the selection camp in Regina, Christian received an email from Cornell University offering her a spot on the Cornell University Big Red women’s hockey team.
+While on a team bus to the selection camp in Hamilton, Christian received an email from Cornell University offering her a spot on the Cornell University Big Red women’s hockey team.
 It was her dream come true.

 There are rules for when a player can publicly announce they’ve accepted an offer from a post-secondary school.
 “It was a little secret that I had to hold in for a while, but I was okay with that, knowing I was going to get to go,” she said.

 Five days after receiving Cornell’s offer, she made the national team’s final roster.
 She accepted both offers despite being hesitant to push her recently healed lung.

 “That was the biggest week of my life.”

 January 2015: Competing for Gold